Xtrymas2/CubeWorld-Cracker/README.md

 Install.py requires Python 3.X to run.
 You can download Python 3 from https://www.python.org/

 If you do not with to install Python, a py2exe version has been created as well.
-However, this version requires Administrator permissions to run.
+However, this version requires Administrator permissions to run, so it is not recommended over Install.py.

 Demo: https://www.youtube.com/watch?v=9htgPoilfZU

+The Python release is here: https://github.com/ChrisMiuchiz/CubeWorld-Cracker/releases/tag/v2.0-py

+The py2exe release is here: https://github.com/ChrisMiuchiz/CubeWorld-Cracker/releases/tag/v2.0-py2exe

 # Technical Explanation